OfficeDev/Microsoft-Teams-Samples/samples/msgext-action-preview/python/README.md

+---
+page_type: sample
+description: This sample app demonstrate the bot that performs simple card based on parameters entered by the user from a Task Module
+products:
+- office-teams
+- office
+- office-365
+languages:
+- python
+extensions:
+ contentType: samples
+ createdDate: "12-12-2019 13:38:25"
+urlFragment: officedev-microsoft-teams-samples-bot-msgext-action-preview-python

+---

 # Teams Messaging Extensions Action Preview

 [Messaging Extensions](https://docs.microsoft.com/en-us/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions) are a special kind of Microsoft Teams application that is support by the [Bot Framework](https://dev.botframework.com) v4.